Fsiban/cebd1160_project_Francina/README.md

 - pseudocode for this method (either created by you or cited from somewhere else)
 - why you chose this method

+- To understand the how the attributes of the features relate to each other, I used decided to perform exploratory analysis first by visualising the data using a pairplot.
+I selected the 10 mean attributes first to identify the correlation.
+- I identified that the mean radius has a positive correlation with the area and perimeter.
+- To now understand the relationship betwen the rean radius in a benign and malignant diagnosis reading, I generated a distribution plot to understand if these the two classes can be seperated so that I can develop a machine learning model.
+- The I developed a model to train the

 ### Results